ioannisGiak89/fsa-authorities/README.md

 # compare-fsa-ratings

-A cli tool to compare the food hygiene rating distributions of two local authorities written in GO.
+A CLI tool to compare the food hygiene rating distributions of two local authorities written in Go.

 ## Installation